What is a Company Voluntary Arrangement?

 You should be aware that a Company Voluntary Arrangement is an option of last resort.
 Failure to adhere to the terms of the proposal are likely to lead to the enforced winding-up of the Company.

 A CVA may be unlikely to be accepted if a large proportion of your creditors are unwilling to vote in favour of the proposal.

 It may be required that some element of restructure will be needed in the firm’s management structure and/or decision-making process.

 A CVA will be included in credit searches and company records when new or continuing suppliers consider trading with you.
 It may likely that at commencement of the CVA, supplies will only be made on a pro forma basis and you should be prepared for the eventual impact this will have on your cash flow immediately after agreement of the CVA.

 Free no-obligation discussion

-Contact the Parker Andrews office for a free, no obligation discussion about your requirements in the first instance.
-If a CVA is identified as the best option, we will outline the procedure and the information required to enable a full review the Company’s financial position.
+Contact the Parker Andrews office for a free, no-obligation discussion about your requirements in the first instance.
+If a CVA is identified as the best option, we will outline the procedure and the information required to enable a full review of the Company’s financial position.